conda/ceps/cep-16.md

 ### JLAP

-In a previous CEP, [JLAP](https://github.com/conda-incubator/ceps/pull/20) was introduced.
+In a previously proposed CEP, [JLAP](https://github.com/conda-incubator/ceps/pull/20) was introduced.
 With JLAP only the changes to an initially downloaded `repodata.json` file have to be downloaded which means the user drastically saves on bandwidth which in turn makes fetching repodata much faster.

 However, in practice patching the original repodata can be a very expensive operation, both in terms of memory and in terms of compute because of the shear amount of data involved.